Are pain and movement problems keeping you from enjoying life? If so, Walt Fritz, PT at the Pain Relief Center, might be able to help.

 Treatment for full-body problems, as well as voice and swallowing disorders

-Walt treats head to toe conditions of pain and movement difficulty and is the most experienced therapist utilizing a manual therapy-style of treatment in the entire western New York region.
-Additionally, given Walt’s expertise in teaching his work to speech-language pathologists and vocal coaches from around the world, he is now offering treatment to patients experiencing issues in these area in his Lima, NY clinic.
-Walt and the therapists he has trained through his seminar are working with elite vocal performers to maximize their vocal capacities.
-Manual therapy treatment have a robust level of evidence to support its use in issues of vocal dysphonia, swallowing problems (dysphagia), pressure in the throat (globus), diminished oral motor abilities and jaw disorders that have not responded completely to other interventions.
+Walt treats head-to-toe conditions of pain and movement difficulty.
+He is the most experienced therapist utilizing a manual therapy style of treatment in the entire Western New York region.
+Additionally, given Walt’s expertise in teaching his work to speech-language pathologists and vocal coaches worldwide, he now offers treatment to patients experiencing issues in these areas in his Lima, NY, clinic.
+Walt and the therapists he trained through his seminars work with elite vocal performers to maximize their vocal capacities.
+Manual therapy treatment has a robust level of evidence to support its use in issues of vocal dysphonia, swallowing problems (dysphagia), pressure in the throat (globus), diminished oral motor abilities, and jaw disorders that have not responded well to other interventions.

-For the out-of-town patient, longer/intensive treatment sessions are available.
-A thorough background evaluation by a qualified physician will be required prior to treatment.
+Longer/intensive treatment sessions are available for out-of-town patients.
+Prior to treatment, a thorough background evaluation by a qualified physician will be required.

 ©Copyright 2020 Walt Fritz, PT, and the Pain Relief Center